iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 ## Source control management

-On top of Git version contol for your code, the source control view now lets you manage datasets and models tracked by DVC.
-Quickly see which artifacts have been changed, and synchronize versions with your remote repository.
-Use `checkout`, `commit`, `add`, `push`, and `pull` straight from the interface:
+On top of Git version control for your code, the source control view now lets you manage datasets and models tracked by DVC without using the terminal.
+The DVC panel shows you the state of the workspace, similarly to the familiar Git panel.
+From here you can track artifacts and synchronize versions with your remote repository.

 ![Get a quick overview of changes to your data in the source control panel](/uploads/images/2022-06-14/source-control.png)